RMjeess/javascript-master-exercises/README.md

 # Javascript Master :sparkles:
-> 160 exercises about Javascript.
+> 160 exercises.

 This is part of a series of auto-graded exercises to practice Javascript.
 Credit goes to <a href="https://github.com/4GeeksAcademy">4Geeks Academy</a>.
-I will link the original repos in the correct order below.
+These are the solved exercises.
+I will continue to come back and try them out again.
+You can find the links to the original repos in the correct order below.
 The difficulty of the exercises increases progressively, so it is recommended that they're solved in this order.
+Check out their beginner-friendly docu for more details!

 <ol>
   <li><a href="https://github.com/4GeeksAcademy/javascript-beginner-exercises-tutorial">Beginner</a></li>